About the LGPS

-The Local Government Pension Scheme (LGPS) is one of the UK's largest public sector pension schemes.
-It is open to most employees in local government and some other organisations.
+The LGPS is one of the largest public sector section pension schemes.
+It is open to most employees in local government and in some other organisations.

-The government has introduced new laws designed to help people save for their retirement.
-It requires all employers to enrol their workers into a workplace pension scheme if they are not already in one.
-This is known as automatic enrolment.
+Every employer in the UK must enrol their workers into a workplace pension scheme if they are not already in one.
+This is known as automatic enrolment and is overseen by The Pensions Regulator.

 - What are the scheme benefits?